hsmaan/Iniquitate/README.md

     ```

 **It is not possible** to re-run all of the perturbation experiments and downstream analyses in a reasonable amount of time without high-performance computing (HPC).
 It is highly recommended that the workflow is parallelized over HPC.

+It is also recommended to **Run the R and python analysis notebooks** in an HPC environment as well, because some of the steps are memory-intensive.
+Particularly, we don't recommend running Rscripts 08 or 09 without HPC, as they are time-intensive sampling experiments.

 ***
 ### Custom configuration setup